Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

 If cleaning doesn’t work or the head is visibly damaged, a full replacement is the next step.
 This is a common and straightforward Toro sprinkler head repair.

-4. Install the New Head: Screw the new Toro head onto the riser, hand tightening it until it’s snug.
+Install the New Head: Screw the new Toro head onto the riser, hand tightening it until it’s snug.
+Wrap the threads with Teflon tape first if the old head showed any signs of leaking at the connection.

 Replacing a rotor is similar to replacing a spray head, but involves an extra step for adjustment.
 Toro rotors like the T5 RapidSet can often be adjusted without tools.
 For others, you’ll use a special key or a flathead screwdriver.

-• Arc Adjustment: Once installed, you need to set the left and right stops to define the watering pattern.
-This is typically done by turning the turret to the fixed left stop and then adjusting the right stop to increase or decrease the arc.
+Arc Adjustment: Once installed, set the left and right stops to define the watering pattern.
+Turn the turret to the fixed left stop and then adjust the right stop to increase or decrease the arc.

-• Radius Adjustment: A radius adjustment screw on top of the rotor allows you to control how far the water stream shoots.
+Radius Adjustment: A radius adjustment screw on top of the rotor controls how far the water stream shoots.
 Turning it clockwise decreases the distance.

 Leveling, Raising, and Straightening Heads

-A sprinkler head that is tilted or sits too low in the ground won’t provide even coverage and is a prime target for lawnmower damage.
+A sprinkler head that is tilted or sits too low won’t provide even coverage and is a prime target for lawnmower damage.

-• To Straighten: Dig out the soil around the head, reposition it so it is perfectly vertical, and firmly pack the soil back around it to hold it in place.
+To Straighten: Dig out the soil around the head, reposition it so it is perfectly vertical, and firmly pack the soil back around it.

-• To Raise: If a head is too low, unscrew it and add a small plastic riser extension, available at any hardware store, before screwing the head back on.
+To Raise: If a head is too low, unscrew it and add a small plastic riser extension (available at any hardware store) before screwing the head back on.
+This guide to fixing a sprinkler head that’s too low covers the full process.

 Stop Leaks and Fix Breaks at the Head